wp-plugins/formidable/readme.txt

 * Only load css when needed
 * Free only: If no email address is inserted, the email will be sent to the admin email
 * PRO: Added Time field
+* PRO: Added option to use posted data in the redirect URL
+* PRO: Added option to set the range for the scale field
+* PRO: Added option to attach file uploads to email notifications
 * PRO: Only load date javascript when a date field has been loaded
-* PRO: Added option to attach file uploads to email notifications
 * PRO: Moved file uploads to uploads/formidable
 * PRO: Optimized the css file by writing it to uploads/formidable/css instead of loading a php file
 * PRO: Updated default values to work with radio, check box, and select fields.